-Luscious, creamy, slightly tangy and made with only 3 ingredients, cultured butter is such a special treat.
+Luscious, creamy, slightly tangy and made with only 3 ingredients, Homemade Cultured Butter is such a special treat.
 Spreading it on a piece of toast is my absolute favorite way to enjoy sourdough bread.

 In this post, I’lll teach you everything you need to know about making butter at home, whether you choose to culture it or simply make a quick and easy butter recipe.
 The best part of this process is that it also results in real deal buttermilk.